Water politics: India–Bangladesh

 The Ganges is disputed between India and Bangladesh.
 The water reserves are being quickly depleted and polluted, while the Gangotri glacier that feeds the river is retreating hundreds of feet each year (experts blame climate change) and deforestation in the Himalayas is causing subsoil streams flowing into the Ganges river to dry up.
 Downstream, India controls the flow to Bangladesh with the Farakka Barrage, 10 kilometers (6 mi) on the Indian side of the border.
 Until the late 1990s, India used the barrage to divert the river to Calcutta, to keep the city's port from drying up during the dry season.
 This denied Bangladeshi farmers water and silt, and it left the Sundarban wetlands and mangrove forests at the river's delta seriously threatened.
 The two countries have now signed an agreement to share the water more equally.
 Water quality, however, remains a problem, with high levels of arsenic and untreated sewage in the river water.

 India–Pakistan

-Recently India starting constructing Kishanganga Dam thus depriving Pakistan of its 33% water coming in Jehlum River.
+Recently India starting constructing Kishanganga Dam thus depriving Pakistan of its 33 percent water coming in Jehlum River.
 Pakistan is building the same type of dam called Neelum Jehlum Dam.
 After the Indo Pak Treaty of 1960, Ravi and Sutleg River belong to India while Jehlum, Chenab, Indus belong to Pakistan.
 But still a growing dissatisfication exist on Pakistani side for sharing its water with India.